 Comparing the engines of the 350Z and the Mustang GT

-The engines available in the mustang GT and the 350 Z couldn’t be more different.
+The engines available in the mustang GT and the 350 Z couldn’t be more different (unlike the way it was in my Dodge Challenger vs Ford Mustang comparison).
 The mustang GT features a high-output V8 with gobs of torque, while the 350Z features a high-revving V6 with smooth power delivery throughout the entire power band.

 The 350Z’s engine is truly a work of art.
 It’s arguably one of the best sounding sports cars in the world, and it’s easily the best sounding car that I’ve ever owned.